-For school activities that take place away from school grounds, the policy acknowledges the diverse food choices present in society.
-Schools have less control of what food is sold, served, and available at off-site settings but can still promote the importance of selecting the healthiest options available.
+For school activities that take place after the regular school day or away from school grounds, the policy acknowledges the diverse food choices present in society.
+Schools have less control of what food is sold and served at off-site settings but can still promote the importance of selecting the healthiest options available.